 Our take on Navy Federal Credit Union

-With its low and zero down payment home loans — many of which don’t require you to pay PMI — Navy Federal Credit Union is worth considering.
-A majority of customers give glowing reviews of the credit union, and its rate match guarantee ensures you’re getting the best rate available.
+With its low- and zero-down-payment home loans — many of which don’t require you to pay PMI — Navy Federal Credit Union is worth considering.
+Customer majority gives the credit union glowing reviews, and its rate match guarantee ensures you’re getting the best rate available.

 Navy Federal Credit Union has its share of negative reviews, mostly regarding a slow approval process.
 And in 2016, the Consumer Financial Protection Bureau (CFPB) ordered Navy Federal Credit Union to pay $28.5 million for making false threats about debt collection to its members and for unfairly restricting account access when members had a delinquent loan between 2013 and 2015.

 Despite these actions, most customers have had great experiences with the credit union.
 All considered, we think it’s a strong option for most service members and their families.